Starting Your Own Digital Skills Training Program

 Forms

 Forms are great for collecting specific data points from learners.
-Digital navigators can use forms to collect basic demographic information, feedback on program services, and details about learners’ digital goals.
+Staff can use forms to collect basic demographic information, feedback on program services, and details about learners’ digital goals.
 Forms allow quick data entry and analysis, making them ideal for gathering focused information from many learners.

 Spreadsheets